Classroom Rewards: The Low-Maintenance System that actually works!

 6. Privilege Passes

 These are my favorite because they require NO energy from me.
-I simply print out coupons for privileges like: sit by a friend/in my chair/by my dead-shark-in-a-jar-named-Bob, extra hall pass, early lunch, positive phone call/postcard home (click here to get those free postcards), homework pass, listen to music, whole class seating rearrangement, whole class break, etc. If you would like a free editable copy of my “privilege passes” please submit the contact form below and I will send them to you via email!
+I simply print out coupons for privileges like: sit by a friend/in my chair/by my dead-shark-in-a-jar-named-Bob, extra hall pass, early lunch, positive phone call/postcard home (click here to get those free postcards), homework pass, listen to music, whole class seating rearrangement, whole class break, etc.

+If you would like a free editable copy of my “privilege passes” please submit your email at the end of this post!
 These are so easy to print on sticky notes, which my students love!

 7. Local Businesses